PlaNeiT/Projet2/README.md

-# OlympicGamesStarter
+# Olympic Games Dashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

-Don't forget to install your node_modules before starting (`npm install`).
+This project is a web application designed to display and explore data from past Olympic Games.
+It is built using Angular and includes various features to visualize and navigate the Olympic data.

+## Prerequisites

+- Install dependencies using `npm install`.

-## Development server
+## Development Server

-Run `ng serve` for a dev server.
+Run `ng serve` to start the development server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build` to compile the project.
+The build files will be stored in the `dist/` directory.

-## Where to start

-As you can see, an architecture has already been defined for the project.
-It is just a suggestion, you can choose to use your own.
-The predefined architecture includes (in addition to the default angular architecture) the following:

-- `components` folder: contains every reusable components
+## Project Structure

-- `pages` folder: contains components used for routing
+- **components/**: Reusable components used across the application.
+- **pages/**: Components linked to specific routes.
-- `core` folder: contains the business logic (`services` and `models` folders)
+- **core/**: Contains business logic, including `services` and `models`.

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.

-You're now ready to implement the requested features.

-Good luck!
+## Important Files

+- `app-routing.module.ts`: Handles the routing configuration.
+- `olympic.service.ts`: Manages data fetching and business logic.

+## Features

+- **Dashboard**: Displays the number of medals by country.
+- **Country Detail**: Detailed view of each country’s participation in the Olympic Games.

+## Enhancements

+- **Responsive Design**: Ensure the application is fully responsive.
+- **Routing Guard**: Forward invalid country IDs / invalid URL in general to a 404 page.

+Enjoy my project!